The First Lady Of Puerto Rico Gave Some Mayors Still Waiting For Electricity A Candle As A Gift

 She said each candle took “many hours of intense labor, working with the purpose of unity and hope.”

-On Monday night, Metro Puerto Rico went with the headline, “The Mayor of Yabucoa says Fortaleza sent him a candle for the lack of electricity.”
+On Monday night, Metro Puerto Rico went with the headline “The Mayor of Yabucoa says Fortaleza sent him a candle for the lack of electricity.”

 On Tuesday, NotiCel wrote, “The first lady sending candles to towns without energy is being criticized.”

-And on Wednesday morning, Primera Hora ran a picture of Surrello with one of the candles and the headline, “He burned them!” (¡Se les quemó!)
+And on Wednesday morning, Primera Hora ran a picture of Surillo with one of the candles and the headline “He burned them!” (¡Se les quemó!)

 Advertisement

-In mid-January, Surrello participated in a protest in San Juan alongside mayors of other municipalities demanding that the Puerto Rican government do more to bring electricity back to their areas.
+In mid-January, Surillo participated in a protest in San Juan alongside mayors of other municipalities demanding that the Puerto Rican government do more to bring electricity back to their areas.

 “We're good people in Yabucoa but sometimes things make us feel indignant too.
-In these times in which I have almost 90% of my population without electricity, I think this is not the moment for the kind of thing,” said Surrello in the interview on Monday.
+In these times in which I have almost 90% of my population without electricity, I think this is not the moment for the kind of thing,” said Surillo in the interview on Monday.

-Surrello belongs to the opposition Popular Democratic Party (PDP).
-Some people on Twitter said Surrello was just playing politics:
+Surillo belongs to the opposition Popular Democratic Party (PDP).
+Some people on Twitter said he was just playing politics:

 "Believe me, nobody misunderstood.
 Only people with bad intentions and who play politics take advantage of the kind of criticism this could generate.”

-Note: A previous version of this post misspelled Rafael Surillo's name.